preservative INS 220

 A gas produced naturally during fermentation and volcanic activity, but the food additive is produced industrially.

-Found in: Volcanic gases, produced during wine fermentation
+Volcanic gasesproduced during wine fermentation

 Method: industrial production